IntroSDE/introsde/lab04/README.md

 ### JAXB Examples: source code (20 minutes)

 * Open Eclipse and create a project with the location at the **lab04** folder
-* Check the example on the slides to get a quick ideas of how to annotate classes with JAXB
 * Open and explore the new HealthProfileReader example to get acquainted with JAXB annotations
     * Explore **Example/src/model/Person.java**
     * Explore **Example/src/model/HealthProfile.java**